John R. Ross

-John Robert "Haj" Ross (born May 7, 1938) is an American poet and linguist.
-He played a part in the development of generative semantics (as opposed to interpretive semantics) along with George Lakoff, James D. McCawley, and Paul Postal.
-He was a professor of linguistics at MIT from 1966–1985 and has worked in Brazil, Singapore and British Columbia, and until spring 2021, he taught at the University of North Texas.
+John Robert "Haj" Ross (May 7, 1938 – May 13, 2025) was an American poet and linguist.
+He played a part in the development of generative semantics along with George Lakoff, James D. McCawley, and Paul Postal.
+He was a professor of linguistics at MIT from 1966 to 1985 and worked in Brazil, Singapore and British Columbia.
+Until spring 2021, he taught at the University of North Texas.